goksu-zeybek/goksu-zeybek.github.io/_pages/about.md

 Welcome!
-I am a Pre-doctoral Fellow at Yale University, [Tobin Center](https://tobin.yale.edu/).
-I will be starting the PhD in Economics at NYU in September 2025.
+I am a Pre-doctoral Fellow at Yale University, [Tobin Center](https://tobin.yale.edu/), with interests in labor and public economics.
+I received my B.A. in Economics from UChicago in 2023.

-I hold an Engineering Master’s Degree in Economics and Statistics from [ENSAE](https://www.ensae.fr/en/education/ingenieur-ensae-program).

-My fields of interest are public, labor economics, and economics of crime.

-You can reach me at cecile.macaire@yale.edu.
+If you’d like to contact me, my email is goksu.zeybek [at] yale.edu.
+You can find a copy of my CV [here](/files/CV.pdf).